tessy1234/data_science/README.md

 	c.
 Scalability in machine learning and deep learning is concerned with data scalability (instances, features) and computation scalability (iterations, epochs) at training time and user scalability at prediction time.
 5. Quantum Computing:

 	Quantum systems with up to 65 qubits (IBM Quantum System One, 2020) are available.
-Solve intractable problems in various fields:
+Quantum computing is a path to solve intractable problems in various fields:

 	a.
-Simulating quantum mechanics (chemistry, material science) with applications, for example, in artificial photosynthesis, protein folding, lithium ion batteries and high temperature superconductivity.
+Quantum simulations (chemistry, material science) with applications, for example, in artificial photosynthesis, protein folding, lithium ion batteries and high temperature superconductivity.

 	b.
-Cryptography
+Algebraic algorithms (matrix inversion, factoring, cryptography).

 	c.
-Optimization
+Quantum search (quantum Monte Carlo sampling, partition functions, optimization).